Change MySQL User Password

 Change user account password using SET PASSWORD statement

 The SET PASSWORD statement is the second way to change the user password in the MySQL database.
 If you want to change the other account password, you must have the UPDATE privilege.
-The SET PASSWORD statement uses the user account in the username@localhost format.
+The SET PASSWORD statement uses the user account in the [email protected] format.

 There is no need to use the FLUSH PRIVILEGES statement for reloading privileges from the grant tables of the MySQL database.
 We can use the following statement to change the password of user account peter by using the SET PASSWORD statement: